X16Community/x16-docs/X16 Reference - Appendix G - SMC recovery Mac OS.md

 **Host OS:** Mac OS

 ### Installing the minipro Utility
-To install the minipro utility, follow these steps.
-For a complete list of installation alternatives, visit the [minipro GitLab page](https://gitlab.com/DavidGriffith/minipro).

-To install using Homebrew, run the following command:
+To install minipro using Homebrew, run the following command:
 ```
 brew install minipro
 ```

+For a complete list of installation alternatives, visit the [minipro GitLab page](https://gitlab.com/DavidGriffith/minipro).

 ### Downloading Firmware